+5. NC Math 1, 2, 3, and one unit beyond NC Math 3 identified as meeting the 4th level mathematics requirement for admission to UNC System institutions.

+C. Science: three course units, including at least:

+1. One life science unit (e.g., biology, ecology, zoology); and

+2. One non-life science unit (e.g., astronomy, chemistry, earth science, environmental science, physical science, physics); and

+3. One laboratory science unit.

+D. Social Studies: two course units, including one unit in U.S. history.2

+[For students applying for first-time (freshman) admission to constituent institutions through the 2024 spring semester:]

+E. Two course units of a language other than English.

+[For students applying for first-time (freshman) admission to constituent institutions after the 2024 spring semester:]

-- C. Science: three course units, including at least: - 1.
-One life science unit (e.g., biology, ecology, zoology); and - 2.
-One non-life science unit (e.g., astronomy, chemistry, earth science, environmental science, physical science, physics); and - 3.
-One laboratory science unit. - D. Social Studies: two course units, including one unit in U.S. history.2 - E. Two additional academic courses from English, mathematics, science, social studies, world languages, or computer science.
+E. Two additional academic courses from English, mathematics, science, social studies, world languages, or computer science.
 (Note: these courses should be selected in alignment with a student's academic and career objectives.
-Completion of two sequential world language courses is recommended.) - F. Applicants who require special consideration: Constituent institutions shall develop a policy for evaluating applications from students who have not completed all minimum course requirements and shall at least include provisions addressing students with a documented Individualized Education Plan (IEP) or 504 plan.
-The institutional policy shall be approved by the board of trustees in accordance with regulations promulgated by the president. - IV.
+Completion of two sequential world language courses is recommended.)

+F. Applicants who require special consideration: Constituent institutions shall develop a policy for evaluating applications from students who have not completed all minimum course requirements and shall at least include provisions addressing students with a documented Individualized Education Plan (IEP) or 504 plan.
+The institutional policy shall be approved by the board of trustees in accordance with regulations promulgated by the president.

+IV.
 Recommended Courses.
 While the minimum course requirements serve as the cornerstone of the UNC System admissions policy, students are encouraged to pursue a challenging and rigorous high school curriculum aligned with their academic and career objectives.
 Completion of the minimum course requirements does not guarantee admission to any individual UNC System institution.
 As such, students should consult with their high school counselor regarding additional courses recommended by individual UNC System institutions.
-Additionally, students should: - A. Consider taking the most rigorous courses available at their high school that they can successfully complete. - B. Ensure to complete an academically challenging course load in their senior year, even if they have completed the minimum course requirements. - V. High School Grade Point Average and Standardized Test Scores.
-All applicants for admission, except those exempted by UNC Policy or regulation, must meet the following criteria for admission. - A. For students entering in the Fall 2024 or Spring 2025 semesters: - 1.
-High School GPA: A minimum weighted GPA of 2.5; or - 2.
-Standardized Test Scores: Students are not required to submit a standardized test score.
-If a student does not meet the minimum High School GPA requirement, they may gain admission eligibility with a composite ACT score of 19, or combined SAT (mathematics and evidence-based reading and writing) of 1010.
+Additionally, students should:

+A. Consider taking the most rigorous courses available at their high school that they can successfully complete.

+B. Ensure to complete an academically challenging course load in their senior year, even if they have completed the minimum course requirements.